OfficeDev/office-js-docs-pr/docs/quickstarts/excel-quickstart-vue.md

     cd my-add-in
     ```

-2. Use the Yeoman generator to generate the manifest file for your add-in by running the following command:
+2. Use the Yeoman generator to generate the manifest file for your add-in by running the following command.

     ```command&nbsp;line
     yo office